 – Alcohol: the fruits are used in producing liquor and spirits.

 – Forage plant: All parts of the plant are edible.
 They are a good food for animals (pigs, cows, sheep and goats) especially in arid or semi-arid places where no other forage is available.

 *Related information: Prickly pear composition

 Medicinal uses of prickly pear

 The blades are used as emollient and fresh.
 The pharmaceutical industry uses the mucilage content inside the pads to produce gastric protectors and capsules.
-(More information on the properties of prickly pear in the listing above)
+(More information on the properties of prickly pear in the listing below)

 Industrial or agricultural uses of prickly pear

 – Soil conservation in arid places: Pear fig tree is planted to protect the soil from wind erosion and prevent desertification in areas with extreme climates drought and low humidity.